Barbara Veale Smith

 While raising her children, she was involved in a variety of professional endeavors utilizing her expertise in writing, photography, communications, marketing, and spirituality.

-Along the way, she founded Undefended Heart (www.UndefendedHeart.net), a Certified Open Focus™ Coach, a
+Along the way, she founded Undefended Heart (www.UndefendedHeart.net), became a fully Certified Realization Process Teacher, a Certified Open Focus™ Coach, a

 Barbara is a life-long learner and educator, with a passion for peace.